Hoppa till innehål

 Assess and treat across distance

-Nurses and caregivers in home care or field environments share a stable, first-person view with remote specialists – hands-free, without holding a camera steady.
-The remote expert controls the view directly and captures high-resolution stills without interrupting the caregiver’s workflow.
+Nurses and caregivers in home care or field environments share a stable, first-person view with remote specialists – free to focus on the patient, not the camera.
+The remote specialist sees clearly and documents instantly, without interrupting the caregiver’s workflow.

 How it works